What is the Future Ready with the Library Project?

 How do I apply?

-The second round of applications for Future Ready with the Library Cohort 2 participants opens in June 2017.
+The third round of applications for Future Ready with the Library Cohort 2 participants opens in April 2018.
+A virtual informational session for those interested in applying will take place on May 1, 2018.

 What are the benefits for participation?